 The student and I agree on a task for the next 15-30 minutes, and I write it down before it’s completed.
 That way, when I’m pulled another direction I can always come back to my bullet journal and remember what my student was supposed to be working on.
 This helps with my “mom brain,” and if we all get off-task, it helps me not forget about readings the kids have done and still need to narrate.
 It’s kind of a running snapshot of what we’re working on at any given moment of our homeschool day.

 Here’s a typical day, with events and tasks listed before homeschool tasks.
 I’ve experimented with how I want to track the same subject for multiple students.
-This example shows math and writing in a vertical format, but lately I’ve been just putting bullets for each student on the same line to save space.
+This example shows math and writing in a vertical format, but I’ve also put bullets for each student on the same line to save space.
 Vertical is certainly easier to reference later.

 You could even use your bullet journal to capture quotations, or nest Morning Time as a separate section under your homeschooling tasks.
 We don’t do Morning Time every schoolday, so this makes sense for us.
 It’s also an easy way to record what you all covered together as a family.